What We Do

 Eligibility & Registration

-UNRWA maintains active files of about 5.6 million Palestine refugees and over 600,000 other persons of concern who have been identified as eligible for UNRWA services according to its Consolidated Eligibility and Registration Instructions.
-These files include individual civil registration records that are organised under family ledgers, and linked to documentation materials dating back to pre-1948 Mandatory Palestine.
+UNRWA maintains active files of about 5.7 million Palestine refugees and over 685,000 other persons of concern who have been identified as eligible for UNRWA services according to its Consolidated Eligibility and Registration Instructions.
+These files include individual civil registration records that are organized under family ledgers, and linked to documentation materials dating back to pre-1948 Mandatory Palestine.
 The registration records constitute the master database of the Agency, since all UNRWA programmes rely on individual and family registration numbers to verify refugee status and service eligibility.
 The associated documentation materials are also a valuable historical resource, whose preservation is an integral part of the protection of refugee rights.

 UNRWA inherited registration records from the International Committee of the Red Cross, the League of Red Cross Societies and the American Friends Service Committee that had been providing emergency assistance in the aftermath of the 1948 conflict.
 During 1950-51, the Agency conducted a census of Palestine refugees in its fields of operation to rectify those records and delete persons ineligible for assistance.
 The census resulted in the registration of some 875,000 Palestine refugees.
 Since then, UNRWA has been updating files from voluntarily supplied documentation on the original refugees and their descendants through the male line.

 UNRWA re-opened its new inscription process in 1992.
 Palestine refugees who were not registered in the early fifties can now apply for registration, provided that they approach any UNRWA registration office in person and are able to produce valid documentation proving their 1948 refugee status.
 Since 2006, husbands and descendants of registered refugee women, known as ‘married to non-refugee’ (MNR) family members, have also become eligible to be registered to receive UNRWA services.